nogibjj/yifu-project2-rust/README.md

 ## Description

-This is a course project which is a simple microservice for forecasting the weather in the future based on Rust.
-This project image will be pushed to DockerHub, or Cloud based Container Registery (ECR), and it will be deployed automatically to Kubernetes cluster.
+This is a course project which is a simple microservice for forecasting the weather in the future based on Rust and Actix.
+This project image will be pushed to DockerHub, and Cloud based Container Registery (ECR), and it will be deployed automatically to Kubernetes cluster.

 ## Tasks